Home » mechanical engineering » Orthogonal vs Oblique Metal Cutting: Key Differences Explained

 Principle of Metal Cutting

-• The cutting edge presses against the metal surface.
+• The cutting edge presses into the metal surface

-• Metal begins plastic deformation along the shear plane.
+• Plastic deformation begins along the shear plane

 Mechanism of Metal Cutting